-Just like the various islands of the Philippines, there are also several languages and dialects that you can hear when you travel around the regions in the country.
+Just like the islands of the Philippines, there are also several languages and dialects you can hear when traveling around the country’s regions.
 You may listen to a Tagalog word similar to a Malay or Spanish word.
 The Malay, Chinese, and Spanish colonization profoundly influenced the Filipino language.
-Aside from them, the Japanese and Americans also played a significant role in the conceptualization of the Filipino language.
+Aside from them, the Japanese and Americans also played a significant role in conceptualizing the Filipino language.

 There are three Filipino writing systems and alphabets in the country.
 The first one is the Baybayin or Alibata, which is the earliest form of writing and the pre-colonial writing script in the country.
 The ancient people in the country used the Baybayin during the 16th and 17th centuries.

-The last one is the Modern Filipino Alphabet, and it is the same with Abakada, but the letters c f j ñ q v x and z are added.
+The last one is the Modern Filipino Alphabet, which is the same as Abakada, but the letters c f j ñ q v x, and z are added.

-Below are the examples of the Filipino writing system and Filipino Alphabet:
+Below are examples of the Filipino writing system and Filipino Alphabet: